Building Docker images

 Pushing Docker images

-The build step in Codefresh is very smart and it will automatically also push your Docker image to your default Docker registry.
+The build step in Codefresh is very smart and automatically also pushes your Docker image to your default Docker registry.

-Thus, if you run any of the above pipelines you will see your created image in the Docker image dashboard.
+Thus, if you run any of the above pipelines you can see the image created in the Docker image dashboard.

 For more details on how to push Docker images see the working with Docker registries page.